-- details of how the Provider became aware that a Work Refusal Failure or Unemployment Failure appears to have been committed

-- any comments from the Employer

-- any reasons given by the Participant.
+- details of how the Provider became aware that a Work Refusal Failure or Unemployment Failure appears to have been committed - any comments from the Employer any reasons given by the Participant.
+(Deed Reference(s): Clause 126.1)

 Chapter 6.
 Complementary and Excluded Programs